AndrewEllis93/Print-Tuning-Guide/articles/determining_motor_currents.md

     - My OMC 1.8° motors, on the other hand, performed very well even at moderate currents.

+- **Different stepper drivers have different maximum currents**.
+    - See [:page_facing_up: here](https://learn.watterott.com/silentstepstick/comparison/).
+Try not to exceed ~70-80% of the rated maximum of your drivers (and remember that higher currents need more stepper driver cooling).

+        - For example TMC2209 drivers are rated to 2a RMS, but I would generally not exceed 1.4a RMS.

 - We are derating the motors/drivers for margin of safety.
-Rated currents are the absolute maximum *in ideal conditions*.
+    - Rated currents are the absolute maximum *in ideal conditions*.
 In reality, things like chamber and driver temperature come into play.
 Margin of safety is also standard practice.
-- TMC2209 drivers are rated to 2a RMS, but I would not exceed 1.4a RMS.

 ## Determining Initial `run_current`:
 Start with around **40-50%** of rated current.